tailless/webvr/README.md

 This step is optional, but you will get a warning in Chrome later on if accessing the WebVR API over an insecure connection.

+- Navigate to workshop folder
-- create the cert-key pair files, valid for roughly 10 years
+- Create the cert-key pair files (valid for roughly 10 years)
 ```
 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
 ```

-- ..then run:
+- ..then run https server:
 ```
 http-server -p 8000  -ssl -cert cert.pem
 ```